Date updated: 21 July 2024 | by Sybil Mayard

 If you are accessing your accounts on a public computer, do not leave the computer unattended and always log out when you finish your session.
 Some websites can save your username or email address to make logging in faster - do not check this box if using a public or shared computer.
 Below is an example of a warning on an online banking site:

-Ensure That Your Website is Secure
+8. Ensure That Your Website is Secure

 If you manage your own website, install an SSL (Secure Sockets Layer) certificate on your website.
-When a website has an SSL certificate enabled, the web address will begin with https:// rather than http://, and the browser will display a padlock icon in the address bar.
+When a website has an SSL certificate enabled, the web address will begin with https:// rather than http://, and the browser may also display a padlock icon in the address bar.
 A secure website builds trust and reassures your customers that their data is safe on your website.

 Most website builders provide an SSL certificate for free, so you would not normally have to worry about this.
 However, if you are using WordPress or another content management system that does not provide one, you can obtain a free SSL certificate from Let's Encrypt or purchase one from your domain provider.